2013 GMC Terrain Interior

 - "The leather seats in the SLT trim were comfortable, with plenty of lumbar and thigh support.
 In comparison, I drove a smaller compact crossover on a particularly long commute, and my back was aching after an hour." -- Cars.com (2012)

-The 2013 Terrain comes well-equipped with a six-speaker audio system controlled through a seven-inch touch screen, USB and auxiliary ports, Bluetooth, a rearview camera and OnStar, which provides services like roadside assistance and automatic crash response.
+The 2013 Terrain comes well-equipped with a six-speaker audio system, a 7-inch touch screen, USB and auxiliary ports, Bluetooth, a rearview camera and OnStar, which provides services like roadside assistance and automatic crash response.
 Optional features include an eight-speaker Pioneer audio system, a rear-seat entertainment system, GMC’s IntelliLink infotainment system and navigation.
 IntelliLink can stream Internet radio from Pandora or Stitcher and integrate your smartphone through Bluetooth or USB.

 The new Denali trim comes with upgraded interior materials and features to justify its price increase.
 Standard equipment on the Denali includes leather seats, eight-way heated power driver and passenger seats, wood trim accents and a sunroof.
 Optional safety features include lane departure warning and forward collision alert.